Bremerton High School: Honors

+Controversies

+Bremerton High School made national headlines in the spring of 1993 when the school's Associated Student Body (ASB) council narrowly passed a proposed amendment to the student body constitution to ban homosexual students from holding student government positions.
+By a 49-47 vote, the amendment would bar from office "any student found to be practicing what it called 'immoral activities' like indecent exposure, homosexuality and sexual harassment".

+The proposal sparked a national debate, and students were interviewed by local news, ABC's Good Morning America, and the syndicated talk-show Donahue.
+Principal Marilee Hansen intended to veto the amendment if ratified, but it was ultimately rejected by an overwhelming vote of two-thirds of students against it.

-In the fall of 2015, BHS drew national attention over assistant football coach, Joe Kennedy, and his seven year old practice of taking a knee and praying at the 50-yard line after varsity and JV games.
-School Superintendent Aaron Leavell, declared in September that Kennedy was in violation of federal court rulings and school district policy.
-Initially Kennedy bowed to Leavell's order, but in October, after acquiring legal advice and defense from the First Liberty Institute, coach Kennedy resumed his post-game prayer.
+In the fall of 2015, BHS drew national attention over assistant football coach Joe Kennedy and his long practice of taking a knee and praying at the 50-yard line after varsity and JV games.
+Bremerton School District superintendent Aaron Leavell declared in September that Kennedy was in violation of federal court rulings and school district policy.
+Initially, Kennedy followed Leavell's order, but in October, after acquiring legal advice and defense from the First Liberty Institute, he resumed his post-game prayer.
 Kennedy was put on paid leave on October 29, 2015, as per the school district statement.

-Kennedy was the plaintiff in the Supreme Court case Kennedy v.
-Bremerton School District, in which the Court ruled in Kennedy's favor, affirming that the Establishment Clause of the U.S. Constitution does not mandate nor allow the school to suppress an individual's personal religious observance.
+Kennedy was the plaintiff in the U.S. Supreme Court case Kennedy v.
+Bremerton School District, in which the Court ruled 6-3 in Kennedy's favor, affirming that the Establishment Clause of the U.S. Constitution does not mandate nor allow the school to suppress an individual's personal religious observance.

+The story and court case were dramatized in the 2024 film Average Joe, though Bremerton High School and the Bremerton School District were not named in the film.